hrvojeperic/discover-stocks/README.md

 Note: Not all cryptocurrencies are available via binance.com, so you may be redirected to 404 page.

 ## Project Details
-Developed using ReactJS and requested data from IEX Clould API.
+Developed using ReactJS and requested data from IEX Cloud API.